-- 6.4.1 Must be accompanied by at least three pilot/escort vehicles, except on divided highways, when width does not exceed 16 feet, then must be accompanied by at least two pilot/escort vehicles.
-[IF THE WIDTH EXCEEDS 16 FEET, ADDITIONAL COORDINATION AND EVALUATION WILL BE REQUIRED.] - 6.4.2 Must have 16 inch red or fluorescent orange flags affixed on all four corners at the widest points. - 6.4.3 Maximum highway speed is 45 MPH on all routes unless otherwise noted on the permit.
+- 6.4.1 Must be accompanied by at least three pilot/escort vehicles on all routes, unless otherwise stated on the permit. - 6.4.2 Must have 16 inch red or fluorescent orange flags affixed on all four corners at the widest points. - 6.4.3 Maximum highway speed is 45 MPH on all routes unless otherwise noted on the permit.